-But is this the true picture?
-Well, no. Glamping has really been around for centuries, since the days of Kublai Khan’s Xanadu, the first really famous glamper’s paradise.
-His lavish summer dwellings were the epitome of ‘home away from home’, though Cath Kidston adornments were not his thing, as far as we know.
+But is this the accurate picture?
+Well, no. Glamping has been around for centuries since the days of Kublai Khan’s Xanadu, the first famous glamper’s paradise.
+His lavish summer dwellings were the epitome of ‘home away from home, though Cath Kidston adornments were not his thing, as far as we know.

 Like modern glampers, they aimed to make themselves comfortable but without losing the essential appeal of the outdoor, ‘in touch with nature’ experience.
 As an old camping sage of the times observed, “We do not go into the woods to rough it, we go to smooth it”.

 So the fundamental appeal of modern camping has remained constant since the days of these early Edwardian ‘gentleman’ travellers: the enjoyment of the open air and the great outdoors, the chance to get up close and personal to nature and the desire to explore beautiful surroundings.
 Also, frankly, the opportunity to break with usual routines and just do something a little different from everyday life – simple premises that are just as relevant today as they were over 100 years ago.

 Modern glamping is a wonderful twist in the tale of camping: while the core ideal is no different from that of previous generations, it does breathe new life into a pursuit we all know and love.